ipspace/netlab/docs/plugins/bgp.session.md

 * **bgp.bfd** is a boolean attribute that enables BFD with BGP neighbors.
 * **bgp.default_originate** is a boolean attribute that controls whether a BGP router advertises a default route to its neighbor(s).
 * **bgp.gtsm** is an integer attribute that enables the Generic TTL Security Mechanism (GTSM).
 A *true* value sets it to 1 (remote router can be up to one hop away).
+* **bgp.link_bandwidth** is an flag that enables link bandwidth to be considered as a factor for weighted ECMP
 * **bgp.passive** is a boolean attribute that makes a node act as a passive BGP peer[^PBP] on an interface or on all applicable sessions (when specified as a node parameter).
 * **bgp.password** is a string attribute that specifies the MD5  or TCP-AO password used on EBGP sessions.
 * **bgp.remove_private_as** is a boolean/string/list attribute that describes the desired removal of private autonomous system(s) from AS path.
 See [](bgp-session-remove-private-as) section for more details.